Somfic/documentation/eliteapi/voiceattack/getting-started/installation.md

 # Installing EliteVA

-This guide will help you install the EliteVA plugin in VoiceAttack
+This guide will help you install the EliteVA plugin in VoiceAttack.

 ## Checklist